 Figure 5.3.2.11.1-1: Notification of a multicast MBS session context event

 1. The MB-SMF shall send a POST request targeting the notification URI.
-The notification shall contain the following information:
+The notification, i.e. the payload body of the POST request (ContextStatusNotifyReqData structure) shall contain the following information:

 - Notification Correlation ID, if available in the subscription;